Serve With Us

 Service projects and outreach are at the heart of Zion's mission.
 Feed My Starving Children, Family Promise, Faith Kitchen, and God's Work Our Hands are ongoing ministries traditionally most valued by the Zion congregation.

 Family Promise is a partnership of local congregations and volunteers helping families who are facing homelessness by meeting their immediate needs for shelter, meals, and support services.
 Family Promise is the only shelter in Hunterdon County that keeps families with children stay together while helping them reestablish their housing.
-Zion has been a Family Promise partner since 1990.
+Family Promise partner since 1990.

 Typically, Zion hosts Family Promise guests three times each year.
 As a host church, Zion provides lodging and meals for up to fourteen people for a two-week period.
-During the Covid-19 pandemic, families are being housed at one location and churches are being asked to provide meals during what would have been their hosting period.
+Since the Covid-19 pandemic, families have been housed at one location and churches are being asked to provide groceries during what would have been their hosting period.

 A portion of every offering made to Zion supports Faith Kitchen.
-Along with this monetary support, Zion hosts a food drive every January to help stock Faith Kitchen's food pantry, and sends a group of volunteers who visit on the first Thursday of each month to prepare and serve meals.
+Along with this monetary support, Zion hosts a food drive every January to help stock Faith Kitchen's food pantry, and sends a group of volunteers who travel to Dover on the first Thursday and third Saturday of each month to prepare and serve meals.

 Feed My Starving Children

 Feed My Starving Children® is a non-profit Christian organization committed to feeding those of God’s children who are hungry in body and spirit.
 The approach is simple: volunteers hand-pack meals specifically formulated for malnourished children, and we ship these meals to our distribution partners.
 FMSC meals have reached nearly 70 countries around the world in our history.